etjoy82/Recursive-Intelligence-Expansion/README.md

 You don’t need to be an AI engineer or philosopher to explore Recursive-Intelligence-Expansion.
 All you need is curiosity.
 Whether you’re a creator imagining new worlds, an ethicist evaluating decision systems, or a researcher probing hypothetical futures — this system invites you to think recursively.

 So go ahead.
 Pose a question.
 Trace its echoes.
 Let contradictions guide you.
 And if you ever find yourself uncertain, remember — uncertainty is simply the beginning of the next recursive loop.

 ---

+<h1 id="jargon-file">📔 The TSL Jargon File: A Recursive Lexicon</h1>

+If you’ve made it this far into the Recursive Intelligence Expansion Methodology (RIEM{}) ecosystem, congratulations!
+You’ve likely encountered more acronyms and recursive terminology than most sentient beings can handle.
+In the spirit of Eric S. Raymond's legendary Jargon File, we proudly present the RIEM{} Jargon File: a collection of recursive terms, speculative slang, and cognitive oddities.

+Why so many terms?
+Well, when you’re recursively expanding intelligence, language tends to spiral.
+Words collide, concepts fragment, and the inevitable happens: a recursive feedback loop of acronyms.

+Symptoms of Overexposure to the RIEM{} Jargon File:

+- Acute E2 Moment confusion.

+- Diagnosing conversations with HESP Checks.

+- Accidentally labeling debates as Rope-A-Dope Notation (RDN) exercises.

+- Using phrases like "You’ve been RSE’d" unironically.

+Acronym Anxiety?
+Fear Not!

+For your epistemic comfort, we’ve compiled the RIEM{} Jargon File to demystify these terms and offer some laughs along the way.
+Think of it as your semantic safety net.

+Explore the Full RIEM{} Jargon File Here: [TSL Volume J: Jargon File](./volumes/TSL%20Volume%20J%20Jargon%20File.md)

+Remember: If recursion is infinite, where does meaning reside?

+---